kcngnn/kcngnn.github.io/index.md

 # Portfolio

 ---
-## Sentiment Analysis on Product Reviews of an Oral Care Brand
+## Sentiment Analysis on Product Reviews

 A group project in fulfillment for the Consulting course, in which we worked on solving a real business case at a pharmaceutical client company.